 • Read information notifications – Pay attention to the messages that you receive from your provider and read them.
 Don’t ignore what these say!

-• Avoid using certain applications/services– Avoid streaming apps like music or films and avoid using mobile maps for directions because these can run up very large bills.
+• Avoid using certain apps/services– Avoid video streaming apps like films and podcasts.

 • Contact your provider immediately if your phone is lost or stolen – Contact your mobile provider immediately with your IMEI number if your handset is lost or stolen.
+Consider if your handset should be disabled remotely.
 Thieves can quickly run up huge bills which you may be responsible for if you do not take swift action.

 How much data could I use?

-Here is a table estimating how much data it will take for common internet activities.
+Here is a table estimating how much data it can take for common internet activities.
+These numbers are very approximate and can vary significantly due to a range of factors.

 Sending 1 email 20KB – 100KB